Epoché Psychotherapy

 How often will we meet?

 Weekly sessions are most common, especially at the beginning.
-As you stabilize and feel more grounded, we may shift to biweekly or integrate periodic intensives.
+As you stabilize and feel more grounded, we may shift to biweekly or, when clinically appropriate, occasional 90-minute sessions.
 I'll help you determine what structure best supports your goals and nervous system capacity.

 How long does therapy take?